dailymotion/hands-on-diagnosing-golang-apps/unix-tools/README.md

 The `ps` command - which stands for `Process Status` - displays the currently-running processes.
 Everybody knows `ps`... or a least knows a little about it, because it's a complex tool, with different behaviour on different OS.

-If we run the `ps` command with the "classic" `aux` options, we should see the list of all processes running:
+If we run the `ps` command with the "classic" `aux` options, we should see the list of all running processes:

 ```
 $ ps aux